wilsonwu/netcoreauth/README.md

 # Framework and SDK
 - Compatibile for `Visual Studio 2017` and `Visual Studio for Mac`
 - Base on `.NET Core 1.1`
-- `Swashbuckle` for Swagger API documentation
+- `Swashbuckle.AspNetCore` for Swagger API documentation
 - `Dapper` for ORM
 - `MailKit` for email sending
 - `Azure SQL Database` (SQL Server standalone also fine)